splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 ## 2. The Nodes & Node Details Pane

-Go to the **Infrastructure** page in the Observability UI and select **Kubernetes**, this again will offer you a number of kubernetes services.
+Go to the **Infrastructure** page in the Observability UI and select **Kubernetes**, this again will offer you a number of Kubernetes services.
 For this exercise pick the `K8s Nodes` pane.
 When selected it may show a cluster that you have selected previously.

 ![k8sNode](../images/k8sNodes.png)